memosasoft/smart-spider-project/README.md

 Let's say its not dumb.

 It chooses the path depending on the keyword found in the URL.
-It has some other features in some intelligence...
+It has some other features some intelligence...

 The image_miner_2.0 works very well and you should tweak the Relax score so you are not kicked out for scrap abuse.